shashankms9/MCW-App-modernization/Hands-on lab/GettingStarted.md

 1. In the JumpVM, click on Azure portal shortcut of Microsoft Edge browser which is created on desktop.

    ![](media/labenv-1.png "Lab Environment")

+1. In the Welcome to Microsoft Edge page, select **Start without your data** and on the help for importing Google browsing data page select the **Continue without this data** button and procced to select **Confirm and start browsing** in the next page.

 1. On **Sign in to Micsoft Azure** tab you will see login screen, in that enter following email/username and then click on **Next**.
    * Email/Username: <inject key="AzureAdUserEmail"></inject>